Rhinos predicted starting 13 and bench as boss Rohan Smith set to make changes v Saints - gallery

-Leeds Rhinos predicted starting 13 and bench as boss Rohan Smith set to make changes v St Helens - gallery
+Leeds Rhinos predicted starting 13 and bench as Rohan Smith gets set to make changes v St Helens: gallery

 Sam Lisone is ruled out with a calf muscle injury so Smith will be forced into a reshuffle on the bench and, with Blake Austin still missing, he is also considering a switch in the halves.